Teoscar Hernández Player Props: Mariners vs. Blue Jays

-Teoscar Hernandez -- 0-for-4 in his most recent game -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Kevin Gausman on the hill, on April 29 at 3:07 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.128 batting average in his past 10 games), take on starting pitcher Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Blue Jays.
+He is looking to get back on track following a four-strikeout showing in his last game against the Blue Jays.

 Teoscar Hernández Game Info & Props vs. the Blue Jays